exersalza/FivemCipherFinder/README.md

 The idea behind these scripts are to remove a Cipher or more.
 Currently, there is it only in Python available, but I will soon add the C++ variant.

 Desc:
 The script will walk through your Servers directory's and scan for as example `\x41\x42\x43`.
-When it found something.
+When it found something it will write the line and trigger to a Log file.

 ## Languages
 Planed are Python (Finished so far) and C++ (Not started)